Pallop Pinmanee: Krue Sae mosque incident

 Pallop was appointed commander of the Southern Peace Enhancement Center to deal with insurgency in southern Thailand.
 On 28 April 2004, more than 100 militants carried out attacks against 10 police stations across Pattani, Yala and Songkhla provinces in southern Thailand.
 Thirty-two insurgents retreated to the Krue Sae Mosque, the main mosque in Pattani.
 A seven-hour standoff ended when Pallop, the senior army commander on the scene, ordered an assault on the mosque; all the insurgents were killed.
 He later said, "I had no choice.
 I was afraid that as time passed the crowd would become sympathetic to the insurgents, to the point of trying to rescue them."

 It was learned that Pallop's order to storm the mosque contravened an order by defense minister Chavalit Yongchaiyudh to seek a peaceful resolution to the standoff, regardless of how long it took.
 Pallop was immediately ordered out of the area, and later tendered his resignation as commander of the Southern Peace Enhancement Center.
 The forward command of the Internal Security Operations Command (ISOC), which Pallop headed, was also dissolved.
 Although a governmental investigative commission found that security forces had overreacted, the Asian Centre for Human Rights questioned the commission's independence and impartiality.
-During a 3 May 2004 Senate hearing, Senator Kraisak Choonhavan noted that most of those killed at Krue Se Mosque were shot in the head and had signs that rope had been tied around their wrists.
+During a 3 May 2004 Senate hearing, Senator Kraisak Choonhavan noted that most of those killed at Krue Se Mosque were shot in the head and had signs that their wrists had been tied.
 The incident sparked conflict between Pallop and Defense Minister Chavalit (who was also director of the ISOC), and Pallop later demanded that the defense minister end his involvement in managing the southern insurgency.
 General Chavalit Yongchaiyudh compared Pallop to American General Douglas MacArthur.